leodzung/Machine-Learning-for-Real-Estate/README.md

 If the number of new listing is an indicator of market growth, the real-estate marker is not looking very well starting 2019.
 The downward trending started Jan 2019 in most of the state that I looked at.
 This chart only show 7 states - CA, CO, FL, GA, MA, MS, TX.

+On the other hand, this one can be explain that the real-esate value is growing (which is directly opposite with Zillow forecast) so people are holding on to their properties with the hope to sell at a much higher price later on.

 ![Massachusetts](/image/massachusetts.png)